Brewery Business Plan

 As you can imagine, the customer segment(s) you choose will have a great impact on the type of brewery you operate.
 Clearly, baby boomers would want a different atmosphere, pricing, and product options, and would respond to different marketing promotions than college students.

 Try to break out your target customers in terms of their demographic and psychographic profiles.
-With regards to demographics, including a discussion of the ages, genders, locations, and income levels of the customers you seek to serve.
+With regards to demographics, include a discussion of the ages, genders, locations, and income levels of the customers you seek to serve.
 Because most breweries primarily serve customers living in the same city or town, such demographic information is easy to find on government websites.

 Psychographic profiles explain the wants and needs of your target customers.
 The more you can understand and define these needs, the better you will do in attracting and retaining your customers.